NuevoFoundation/workshops/content/english/python-tensorflow/activity-1.md

 {{% notice tip %}}
 ### Question 1
-Write the following class names in an array class_names:
+Write the following class names in an array `class_names`:

 T-shirt/top